learn-co-curriculum/precollege-summer-intro-to-web-design-track/day-02/lectures/CSS_Fundamentals/README.md

 + Adjust basic properties of images: `height`, `width`
 + Adjust backgrounds elements
 + Use hexadecimal, rgba, and rgb color values
++ Use classes and IDs to style specific HTML elements

 ## Motivation / Why Should You Care?